 Employees with work-related injury or illness arising out of, and in the course of their employment with the County, will receive workers’ compensation benefits, in accordance with the Florida Workers’ Compensation Act.
 Benefit-eligible employees will be able to supplement workers’ compensation benefits by utilizing all of their own accrued leaves to keep their salaries whole.

-It is the County’s policy to maintain a workplace free from violence or the threat of violence by any employee, customer, vendor or members of the general public.
-It is the goal of the County to provide a workplace which is safe and free from attacks, harassment, property crimes, threats or acts of violence.
+It is the County’s policy to maintain a workplace free from violence or the threat of violence by any employee, customer, vendor, or member of the general public.
+It is the goal of the County to provide a workplace which is safe and free from attacks, harassment, property crimes, threats, or acts of violence.
 Nothing is more important to Broward County than the safety and security of its employees and residents.
 Opposing workplace incidents involving violence or the threat of violence is a top organizational priority for Broward County.

 The County is committed to taking reasonable steps to reduce the risks of workplace violence and to provide a coordinated, prompt and effective response to such incidents.
 These incidents are among the most serious faced by managers.
-Reported threats, threatening behavior, or acts of violence against employees, residents, or other individuals by anyone on County property or work sites is not tolerated or ignored.
-All employees, and especially managers, law enforcement personnel and employee organization representatives are obligated to act individually and collectively to prevent, defuse, or mitigate actual or threatened violent behavior at work.
-Violations of this policy by County employees lead to serious disciplinary action which may include dismissal, even following a first offense.
+Reported threats, threatening behavior, or acts of violence against employees, residents, or other individuals by anyone on County property or work sites will not be tolerated or ignored.
+All employees, and especially managers, law enforcement personnel, and employee organization representatives are encouraged to act individually and collectively to prevent, defuse, or mitigate actual or threatened violent behavior at work.
+Violations of this Policy Opposing Workplace Violence by County employees may lead to serious disciplinary action which may include dismissal, even following a first offense.
 The County is also committed to full cooperation with law enforcement agencies to support criminal prosecution of anyone within or outside of the organization who commits violent or threatening acts against County employees.